mjordan/islandora_workbench_docs/docs/checking_if_nodes_exist.md

 ## Creating the required View

-To use this feature, you first need to create a View that Workbench will query:
+To use this feature, you first need to create a View that Workbench will query.
+This might seem like a lot of setup, but you can probably use the same View (and corresponding Workbench configuration, as illustrated below) over time for many `create` tasks.

 1. Create a new "Content" View that has a REST Export display (no other display types are needed).
 1. In the Format configuration, choose "Serializer" and under Settings, check the "Force using fields" box and the "json" format.